Apodization: Apodization in photography

 Most camera lenses contain diaphragms which decrease the amount of light coming into the camera.
-These are not strictly an example of apodization, since the diaphragm does not produce a smooth transition to zero intensity, nor does it provide shaping of the intensity profile (beyond the obvious all-or-nothing, "top hat" transmission of its aperture).
+These are not strictly an example of apodization, since the diaphragm does not produce a smooth transition to zero intensity, nor does it shape the intensity profile beyond the "top hat" transmission of its aperture.

 Some lenses use other methods to reduce the amount of light let in.
-For example, the Minolta/Sony STF 135mm f/2.8 T4.5 lens however, has a special design introduced in 1999, which accomplishes this by utilizing a concave neutral-gray tinted lens element as an apodization filter, thereby producing a pleasant bokeh.
-The same optical effect can be achieved combining depth-of-field bracketing with multi exposure, as implemented in the Minolta Maxxum 7's STF function.
+For example, the Minolta/Sony STF 135mm f/2.8 T4.5 lens has a special design which accomplishes this by using a concave neutral-gray-tinted lens element as an apodization filter, thereby producing a pleasant bokeh.
+The same optical effect can be achieved by combining depth-of-field bracketing with multiple exposure, as implemented in the Minolta Maxxum 7's STF function.
 In 2014, Fujifilm announced a lens utilizing a similar apodization filter in the Fujinon XF 56mm F1.2 R APD lens.
 In 2017, Sony introduced the E-mount full-frame lens Sony FE 100mm F2.8 STF GM OSS (SEL-100F28GM) based on the same optical Smooth Trans Focus principle.

 Simulation of a Gaussian laser beam input profile is also an example of apodization.

 Photon sieves provide a relatively easy way to achieve tailored optical apodization.

 Apodization in astronomy

-Apodization is used in telescope optics in order to improve the dynamic range of the image.
+Apodization is used in telescope optics to improve the dynamic range of the image.
 For example, stars with low intensity in the close vicinity of very bright stars can be made visible using this technique, and even images of planets can be obtained when otherwise obscured by the bright atmosphere of the star they orbit.
 Generally, apodization reduces the resolution of an optical image; however, because it reduces diffraction edge effects, it can actually enhance certain small details.
-In fact the notion of resolution, as it is commonly defined with the Rayleigh criterion, is in this case partially irrelevant.
-One has to understand that the image formed in the focal plane of a lens (or a mirror) is modelled through the Fresnel diffraction formalism.
+In fact, the notion of resolution, as it is commonly defined with the Rayleigh criterion, is in this case partially irrelevant.
+One has to understand that the image formed in the focal plane of a lens (or a mirror) is modeled through the Fresnel diffraction formalism.
 The classical diffraction pattern, the Airy disk, is connected to a circular pupil, without any obstruction, and with a uniform transmission.
-Any change in the shape of the pupil (for example a square instead of a circle), or its transmission, results in an alteration in the associated diffraction pattern.
+Any change in the shape of the pupil (for example a square instead of a circle), or its transmission, results in an alteration to the associated diffraction pattern.